You are here

 How will CDE communicate READ Act teacher training reporting requirements to districts?

 CDE will be offering multiple informational webinars to support districts.
-Upcoming webinar information can be found on the READ Act Designation page.
+Upcoming webinar information can be found on the READ Act Informational Webinars webpage.

 It will be the responsibility of the district to communicate and share reporting requirements with their own HR departments.